Tammabanana/Community-Fantasy-Animals/README.md

 # Community-Fantasy-Animals
-Organizing a hopefully-public project to give life to vanilla-style fantasy animalss.
+Organizing a hopefully-public project to give life to vanilla-style Rimworld fantasy animals.

 The plan is: